olesku/eventhub-jsclient/README.md

 evClient.connect().then(res => {
 	evClient.publish("my/topic", "This is a test message!", {
-		ttl: 3600 // This message expires from the cache after 1 hour.
+		ttl: 3600, // This message expires from the cache after 1 hour.
+		timestamp: new Date().getTime() // Timestamp to index message with.
+If not set receipt time will be used.
 	});
 }).catch(err => {
 	console.log(`Error connecting to Eventhub: ${err}`);